-Please note, submitting in this category makes no difference to the chances of being accepted into the festival, as all local films must stand alongside the other films in ATLFF’s programming.
-The Georgia Film category is intended as a way to support our local filmmaking community by offering a low-cost means of entry (and also makes it easier for us to identify local films within the thousands of submissions we receive each year).
+Please note, submitting with the Georgia Film code makes no difference to the chances of being accepted into the festival, as all local films must stand alongside the other films in ATLFF’s programming.
+This code is intended as a way to support our local filmmaking community by offering a low-cost means of entry (and also makes it easier for us to identify local films within the thousands of submissions we receive each year).

 Therefore, any project that was completed on or after October 1, 2018 will be eligible for consideration at the 2021 Atlanta Film Festival.